Bill Putnam: Universal Audio and UREI

-Putnam developed the first US multi-band audio equalizer and established Universal Audio and later Universal Recording Electronics Industries (UREI) in the second story loft of United Recording in 1958 as a means to develop and manufacture studio equipment.
-This included custom Studio Electronics recording consoles, outfitted with Putnam's 610 modular channel strips, all of which soon became standard equipment in studios all over America.
-Putnam's companies were also responsible for the vacuum tube based LA-2A and 176 compressors, and their transistor based successors, the LA-3A and 1176.
+Putnam developed the first US multi-band audio equalizer and established Universal Audio as well as Universal Recording Electronics Industries (UREI) in the second story loft of United Recording, in 1958 as a means to develop and manufacture studio equipment.
+That included custom Studio Electronics recording consoles, outfitted with Putnam's 610 modular channel strips, all of which soon became standard equipment in studios all over America.
+His companies were also responsible for the vacuum tube-based LA-2A and 176 compressors, and their transistor based successors, the LA-3A and 1176.
 They also developed the Time Align Monitor Series.

-UREI outgrew the loft above United Recording, and relocated to a wing of the Western Recorders building, later moving again to a much larger headquarters in North Hollywood, with Putnam eventually selling it to Harman Industries.
+UREI outgrew the loft above United Recording and relocated to a wing of the Western Recorders building, later moving again to a much larger headquarters in North Hollywood, with Putnam eventually selling it to Harman Industries.

 Personal life

 Putnam was married four times.
-He fathered a son and daughter, Scott and Sue, with his first wife Grace, who elected to stay in Danville, Illinois with their children when Putnam joined the U.S. Army Band and was stationed near the North Side of Chicago.
-After his discharge from the Army, he and Grace divorced.
-After Universal Recording moved to Walton Street, Putnam met Belinda Richmond, a singer at a nearby club near Universal Recording Corp's Walton Street location, and the two were married.
-Belinda worked at the studios as a tape editor and part time file librarian.
-But after moving to Hollywood, Putnam's long hours at Universal Recording again led to divorce.
-Frank Sinatra introduced Putnam to his assistant, Miriam Simons (also known as 'Tookie'), who became his third wife and with whom he fathered two more sons, Bill Jr. and Jim.
-Miriam died rather unexpectedly and Bill did not marry again until after he sold the company and retired.
+He and his first wife Grace had a son and daughter, Scott and Sue; Grace elected to stay in Danville, Illinois with their children when Bill joined the U.S. Army Band and was stationed near the North Side of Chicago.
+After his discharge from the Army he and Grace divorced.
+After Universal Recording moved to Walton Street, Bill met Belinda Richmond, a singer at a nearby club near Universal Recording Corp's Walton Street location and the two were married.
+Richmond worked at the studios as a tape editor and part time file librarian.
+But after moving to Hollywood, Putnam's long hours at Universal Recording again led to a divorce.
+Frank Sinatra introduced Putnam to his assistant, Miriam Simons (also known as 'Tookie'), who became his third wife; Bill and Miriam had two sons, Bill Jr. and Jim.
+Miriam died unexpectedly and Bill did not marry again until after he sold the company and retired.
 In retirement he and his last wife, Caroline, moved to Ventura Keys, California.

-Putnam died in Riverside, California, at the age of 69, and was laid to rest in Valley Oaks Memorial Park in Westlake Village, California.
-The service was well attended by many record executives and industry colleagues, and a group of musicians formed a band to play some of Bill's favorite songs.
+Bill Putnam died in Riverside, California at the age of 69; he was laid to rest in Valley Oaks Memorial Park in Westlake Village.
+Many record executives and industry colleagues attended the service and a group of musicians formed a band to play some of his favorite songs.